Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased

 > Place your changes below this line.
+**Added:**

+- Backpack/StarRating:
+  - New `StarRating` component to display a rating between 0.0 and 5.0.
+See [Star rating on Backpack docs site](https://backpack.github.io/components/star-rating/?platform=ios).
+- Backpack/Icon:
+  - New `size` prop on `BPKIconView` to control icon size.
+  - New `flipsForRightToLeft` prop on `BPKIconView` to support icons with a horizontal direction in a right to left environment.

   **Fixed:**
   - Backpack/Dialog:
   - Dialog now respects a user's preference for reduced motion and reduced transparency.

 ## How to write a good changelog entry